How to view & Enable Quality Assurance rules.

 To access and activate Quality Assurance rules, follow this step-by-step guide:

-1. On side navigation bar, access the Control Center
+In the side navigation bar, navigate to the Control Center.

 What does each rule of the “Open tickets” section intend.